Serving: for 4 people Total preparation time: 40 minutes

 - ½ cup dry white wine

-- 2 tablespoons of Appalachian truffle flavored oil
+- 2 tablespoons Appalachian truffle-flavored oil

 - 1 cup grated Parmesan or hard Quebec cheese